skompc/Liberated/README.md

 .
 Story Battles On Normal Difficulty

 .
-Story Review
+Story Battles On Hard Difficulty (Season 1 only for now...)

 .
 Basic Party Management

 # What Doesn't
-.Story Battles On Harder Difficulties
+.
+(Some) Story Battles On Harder Difficulties

-.Fusion

-.Gacha/Summoning
+.
+Story Review

+.
+Fusion

+.
+Gacha/Summoning

-.Everything Else
+.
+Everything Else

 # Known bugs

 1. Any unimplemented endpoints will softlock the game.
 Simply restart the app.
-2. Story choices don't matter... just choose whatever path strikes your fancy!...
-I MAY NOT FIX THIS!
+2. Story choices don't matter... first you have to play the normal mode then the alternate mode...
+I'll change it to where the player chooses eventually...
+3. Results screen is inaccurate.
+Just ignore until I implement everything...

 # FAQ